MoizIbnYousaf/moizibnyousaf/README.md

 # Hi, I'm Moiz

 I'm a self ftaught software engineer and entrepreneur based in Toronto.
-I'm the founder and developer of **Halaali**, a Muslim super app that helps people discover halal food and related services across the globe.
-Halaali started as a way to solve my own challenge of finding halal options while traveling and has grown into a passion project to make it easy for Muslims everywhere to find and share great halal experiences.
+As the founder and principal developer of **Halaali**—a Muslim super app—I build tools to streamline halal dining and related services.
+What began as a personal need for halal options has evolved into a mission to make halal living more accessible through technology.

 ## About Halaali

-- **Halaali** helps people find halal restaurants, food trucks and markets around the world.
+- **Halaali** curates halal restaurants, food trucks and markets worldwide.
-- It's community‭‑driven: users can share their favourite places, leave reviews and build guides for others.
+- It is community‭‑driven: users contribute reviews, favourites and guides.
-- My focus is on continuously improving the app's user experience and building features that make it useful in everyday life.
+- I am currently refining the user experience and releasing features that enhance everyday utility.

 ## Technologies I've Learned